Checkmk Conference #6 goes digital. Get your tickets here!

 Clicking on the highlighted button opens the following selection menu:

 1.3.
 How a dashboard adjusts itself to fit a screen

-Dashboards are able to dynamically-adjust themselves to diverse screen dimensions.
-The basic idea is that alongside elements with fixed dimensions, (such as e.g. Host Statistics and Service Statistics in the Main Overview dashboard), there are also those that can benefit from having more space.
+Dashboards have the unusual ability to dynamically-adjust themselves to diverse screen dimensions.
+The basic idea is that alongside elements with fixed dimensions, (such as e.g., Host Statistics and Service Statistics in the Main Overview dashboard), there are also those that can benefit from having more space.
 These dynamic elements scale themselves to make optimum use of the available space.

 In order to simplify operation, a dashboard is generated as a raster composed of 10 x 10 pixel units.
 These units determine the dimensions of all elements: